sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 ### Stop the Application

-- Return to VS Code.
+1. Return to VS Code.
-- In the frontend terminal, press **Ctrl + C** to stop the frontend application.
+1. Select the backend terminal, press **Ctrl + C** to stop the backend application.

-- Select the backend terminal, press **Ctrl + C** to stop the backend application.
+**Note:** Leave the front-end application running for the duration of the lab.

 ## Next Steps